Understanding What Students Can Do

 WIDA's asset-based approach to each student

-The WIDA Can Do Philosophy reflects the foundational belief that everyone brings valuable contributions to everything they do.
-Linguistically and culturally diverse learners, in particular, bring a unique set of assets that have the potential to enrich the experiences of all learners and educators.
+The WIDA Can Do Philosophy reflects the foundational belief that everyone has valuable resources they can use to support their own and others’ learning.
+Linguistically and culturally diverse learners, in particular, bring a unique set of assets that enrich any learning community.

-Watch this short video for an overview of our philosophy, then read our 2-page Can Do Philosophy brief to learn more about multilingual learners' assets, contributions and potential.
+Watch the brief video below for an overview of our philosophy, then read The WIDA Can Do Philosophy to learn more about multilingual learners' assets, contributions and potential.

 Understand what multilingual learners can do at various stages of language development.